 Texas Corporal Punishment in Public Schools Laws

-|Punishment Allowed||Hitting, paddling, spanking, slapping, or any other physical force used as a means of discipline.
+Deliberate infliction of physical pain by hitting, paddling, spanking, slapping, or any other physical force used as a means of discipline.
 The following activities are excluded from the definition of corporal punishment:

 Research the Law

 - Official State Codes - Links to the official online statutes (laws) in all 50 states and DC.

 Texas Corporal Punishment in Public Schools Laws: Related Resources